sreejilv/hsl-labs/README.md

 ---

-## 🧩 Vertical Slice Feature Testing
+## 🧩 Feature Testing

-You can run vertical slice (feature-based) development locally by running:
+You can run vertical slice development locally by running:

 ```bash
 php artisan serve